 There is not a set definition on what a metaverse is and what it is not.
 Broadly speaking, the term metaverse is usually used to describe a virtual world that can be accessed through the internet where users can interact with each other, buy and sell digital goods, change virtual clothes, play games, and navigate a virtual landscape.
 The game Second Life is commonly referred to as the first metaverse, due to its complex in-game economy, customization options for players avatars, and the depth of virtual experiences available.

-Why all the buzz surrounding the metaverse now?
+Why is the metaverse so popular now?

 Due to advancements in technology in the past few years, specifically cryptocurrency and blockchain, the possibilities for metaverse applications have exploded.
 Recently, many metaverse projects have started incorporating blockchain technology to provide players with the ability to have ownership of their in-game assets by including a mechanism for players to generate, or mint, unique NFT’s (non-fungible tokens).